danrcoull/gremlintech_socialscroller/README.md

 1. Enabled  - is the module enabled if not do nothing
 2. Debug - Not implemented as of version 1.0.0

-3. Configure your twitter oauth settings. [a link](http://apps.twitter.com/)
+3. Configure your twitter oauth settings.
+[Twitter Apps](http://apps.twitter.com/)
 4. Enter the username you wish to get the twitter feed from.
 5. Enter the number of tweets to show.

-6. Configure your google app [a link](http://console.developers.google.com/)
+6. Configure your google app [google devloper console](http://console.developers.google.com/)
 7. In the console visit library and search Google+ Api and enable
 8. Create a browser api key in ap and credentials.
 9. Enter the unique url of the page without the +.